-We are conducting the EFZO-FIT study, which is a Phase 3 clinical trial investigating the efficacy and safety of efzofitimod in patients with pulmonary sarcoidosis.
-The EFZO-FIT study is a global Phase 3, multicenter, randomized, double-blind, placebo-controlled study to evaluate the efficacy and safety of intravenous (IV) efzofitimod 3.0 mg/kg and 5.0 mg/kg versus placebo in patients with symptomatic pulmonary sarcoidosis.
+We are conducting the EFZO-FIT study, which is a global Phase 3, multicenter, randomized, double-blind, placebo-controlled study to evaluate the efficacy and safety of IV efzofitimod 3.0 mg/kg and 5.0 mg/kg versus placebo in patients with symptomatic pulmonary sarcoidosis.
 It is a 52-week study with patients receiving either efzofitimod or placebo once a month for a total of 12 doses.
-The study is currently enrolling and intends to enroll adults with histologically confirmed pulmonary sarcoidosis receiving stable treatment with oral corticosteroids, with or without immunosuppressant therapy.
-The study intends to enroll 264 patients at centers throughout North America, Europe and Japan.
+The study is currently enrolling and intends to enroll adults with histologically confirmed pulmonary sarcoidosis receiving stable treatment with OCS, with or without immunosuppressant therapy.
+The study intends to enroll up to 264 patients at centers throughout the United States, Europe, Brazil and Japan.
 The study incorporates a forced steroid taper.

-The objective of the study is to evaluate the efficacy and safety of efzofitimod in pulmonary sarcoidosis.
+The objective of the study is to evaluate the efficacy and safety of efzofitimod in patients with pulmonary sarcoidosis.
 The primary endpoint of the study is steroid reduction.
-Secondary endpoints include measures of lung function and sarcoidosis symptoms.
-In September 2022, we dosed the first patient in this study.
+Secondary endpoints include measures of lung function assessed by FVC and health-related quality of life assessments and questionnaires (KSQ lung score).